 They nodded.
 Our honesty with one another led us into a deeper relationship that was grounded in mutual trust and class continued.
 Order had been restored.

-Later that afternoon, Pat called and advised me to be careful while I was driving home after school.
+Later that afternoon, the principal advised me to be careful while I was driving home after school.

 “It’s raining cats and dogs out there!” he warned.

 Now, I knew better than to believe that.
 Cats and dogs were not falling out of the sky.

 But, did I just hear thunder … or was it barking?

 These tips offer ways to Use Your Core Values to Make Moral Decisions.